cassking/kiwililand-trains-directed-graph-js/README.md

 Note:
 -------
+I have yet to finish part two: shortest route

 This was a coding challenge  I received recently.
 It was very difficult for me but I finally found a solution for 1. through 5.
 I attempted
 8. and 9. but I am hitting a recursive loop nightmare.
 As a n00b JS developer, freshly graduated from Launch Academy,